l05er29/8bit_MP/README.md

 # 8-bit Dual Pipeline Superscalar RISC-V Processor

-In digital computing, various instruction set architectures (ISAs) exist, including:

-- **RISC** (Reduced Instruction Set Computer)
-- **CISC** (Complex Instruction Set Computer)
-- **VLIW** (Very Long Instruction Word)
-- **EPIC** (Explicitly Parallel Instruction Computing)

-We have chosen the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability.

 ## Introduction

-Our 8-bit dual pipeline superscalar RISC-V microprocessor is designed as a part of our IITI SoC Project PS -3.
+Our 8-bit dual pipeline superscalar RISC-V microprocessor is designed as a part of our **IITI SoC Project PS -3**.
 This design enhances instruction throughput by executing multiple instructions per clock cycle.
 Leveraging a superscalar architecture, this processor aims to achieve higher performance than the non-pipelined ones.

 #### Team Members